How to Sync Multiple Projects with Multiple Issue Types in Jira On-premise?

-In some cases, you need to sync a certain types of issue into the specific project.
-Depending on the replica issue type or project key you can specify the condition in the script.
+In some cases, you may need to sync a certain type of issue into the specific project.
+Depending on the replica issue type or project key, you can specify the condition in the script.

 With Exalate, you can configure synchronization of the issue type, depending on the project.